anomalyze/jereeeme/articles/20210723-Smooth-ROPerator.md

 Symbol "ret2win" is at 0x400756 in a file compiled without debugging.
 ```

-Great now we know that the address for ret2win is at 0x400756.
-Okay now let's work out how to gain control of the execution flow.
+Great now we know that the address for 'ret2win' is at 0x400756.
+Now let's work out how to gain control of the execution flow.
 This program takes user input from stdin so, let's just chuck some data in there and see what happens.
 For this next part we'll just feed the program 100 A's using python.
 I've broken up the output of this next command to help understand it bit by bit:
 ```
 gdb-peda$ run < <(python -c 'print("A"*100)')
 Starting program: /home/user/Downloads/ropemporium/ret2win < <(python -c 'print("A"*100)')